lizageorge/learning-react/Notes/React - The Complete Guide.md

 - there are two kinds of applications
     - *single-page application* = there is only one HTML page, all content is (re)rendered as components, keeping all function calls in one variable (app, root, etc.) and have a sinle ReactDOM.render() calling that var
         - faster, more popular
-    -*multi-page application* = multiple HTML pages, content is rerendered on the server, not all content is in React components and there is a ReactDOM.render() per widget
+    - *multi-page application* = multiple HTML pages, content is rerendered on the server, not all content is in React components and there is a ReactDOM.render() per widget

 ### Setting up a React project
 - you can use NPM or yarn to use create-react-app and download all the necessary files and organizes the package.json and the public and src folders